 - Identifying legal requirements

-- Identifying and documenting the specific feed safety hazards – related to the final food product – and the relevant control measures (HACCP system)
+- Identifying and documenting the specific feed safety hazards – related to the final food or feed product – and the relevant control measures (HACCP system)

-- Identifying the applicable Good Manufacturing Practice/Good Hygiene Practice, including a pest control programme, equipment and building maintenance programme, housekeeping and cleaning programme, and all the specific standard requirements
+- Identifying the applicable Good Manufacturing Practice/Good Hygiene Practice, including a pest control program, equipment and building maintenance program, housekeeping and cleaning program, and all the other specific standard requirements

 - Implement any needed structural improvements